sv-kopylov/JaDict/README.md

 # JaDict
-The chell for view zd dict files
+The shell for view zd dict files
 The main purpose is to make the thell for zd dictonaries with comfortable finger frendly interface for windows devices.
-Programm needs utility "makezdb" in dicts directory for import dictonaries.
+Programm needs utility "makezdb" in its directory for import dictonaries.
 After import dictonaries are saved into inner format.